Megantereon: Taxonomy and evolution

-The true number of species of Megantereon is highly controversial, with the number of valid species differing between authors.
+The number of species of Megantereon is highly controversial, with the number of valid species differing between authors.
 Historically some authors argued that there was just one species.
-M. cultridens, but all recent authors agree that there were at least two species, also including the African M. whitei, with some authors arguing for 6 or 7 valid species.
+M. cultridens, but all recent authors agree that there were at least two species, also including the African M. whitei, with some authors arguing for six or seven valid species.

-The true number of species may be less than the full list of described species reproduced below:
+Below is a list of named Megantereon species, almost certainly not all of which are valid: